-Over nutrition is a type of malnutrition that involves too much intake of nutrients leading to body fat build up within the adipose tissues, and can cause health challenges.
+Over nutrition is a type of malnutrition that involves too much intake of nutrients leading to body fat build -up within the adipose tissues.
+It is associated with a high risk of health challenges.

-It presents as either overweight –BMI between 25-30 or obesity 30(Refer to topic on BMI).
+It presents as either overweight –BMI between 25-30 or obesity-BMI above 30(Refer to topic on BMI).

 Types of overnutrition